wp-plugins/islam-companion/README.txt

 * Added function that displays Quranic verse at top of the admin page

 == Upgrade Notice ==

+= 1.0.7 =
+* Update online dictionary icon so it gets the dictionary link from database
+* Removed option for entering online dictionary url

 = 1.0.6 =
 * Added option for searching for a word using an online dictionary